briansteffens/briansteffens.github.io/blog/from-math-to-machine/post.md

 # Conclusion

-We've seen an idea traced gradually down through several ways of describing it, showing how logic can be translated from a format optimized for processing by the human brain down to a format appropriate for a machine, with plenty of stops along the way.
+We've seen an idea translated gradually down through several languages, ending up with machine code.
 Hopefully this has been interesting and possibly even enlightening.
 If you enjoyed this, feel free to send me millions of dollars.
 Thanks for reading!